jrroosevelt/VS2PCG/VS2PCG_glossary.md

 * The team or teams to which this character belongs.
 Typically the team affiliation is indicated by the icon in the upper-right corner of the card, though there are cards that can grant or remove affiliations.
 Team Affiliation is *not* lost when the character is face-down.

+---

+Q: If team affiliation isn't lost when the character is face-down, does that mean I can play plot twists for a given team affiliation even if all my characters on that team are face-down?

+A: No. Though they keep their team affiliation when face-down, you must have a face-up character with that team affiliation in order to play a plot twist of that affiliation.
+(Though there are some characters with powers that

 # Token